 lays them out in a tight grouping that serves as a visual proxy for all the vertices.

-can store its data in a variety of places,
+While traditionally a Layout can store its data in a variety of places,

-and uses a whole graph to decorate, the SubLayoutDecorator
+and uses a whole graph to decorate, the SubLayoutDecorator decorates a Layout with the

-knowledge that it may have to store a SubLayout
+knowledge that it may have to store a SubLayout.

 The design for this mechanism is still in progress.

-to manually select vertices, or ClusteringDemo
+Check out SubLayoutDemo to manually select vertices, or ClusteringDemo

 to see how automatic sublayouts may be chosen as appropriate.

-are now standard mechanisms for recognizing
+ChangeEventSupport and ChangeListener are now standard mechanisms for recognizing

 when either the underlying graph or the underlying model changes: that is, when a vertex gets moved or the graph changes.

-which should in turn, trigger transformations and
+Both of these should trigger ChangeEvents which should in turn, trigger transformations and

 repaints as appropriate.